ahanapradhan/UnionExtraction/README.md

 ## Usage

 ### Configuration
-inside `mysite` directory, there are three files as follows:
+inside `mysite` directory, there are two files as follows:
-config.ini --> This contains database login credentials.
+pkfkrelations.csv --> contains key details for the TPCH schema.
+If any other schema is to be used, change this file accordingly. config.ini --> This contains database login credentials, and flags for optional features.
 Change the fields accordingly.

-create_indexes.sql --> currently empty.  (do not delete this file.)
-pkfkrelations.csv --> contains key details for the TPCH schema.
-If any other schema is to be used, change this file accordingly.
+#### Config File Detals:
+`database` section: set your database credentials.

+`support` section: give support file name.
+The support file should be present in the same directory of this config file.

+`logging` section: set logging level.
+Developer mode is `DEBUG`.
+Other valid levels are `INFO`, `ERROR`.

+`feature` section: set flags for advanced features, as indicated by the flag names.
+Included features are, `UNION`, `OUTER JOIN`, `<>` or `!=` operator in arithmetic filter predicates and `IN` operator.

+`options` section: extractor options.
+E.g. Max value for `LIMIT` clause is 1000.
+If user needs to set higher value, use `limit=value`.

 ### Running Unmasque
 Open `mysite/unmasque/src/main_cmd.py` file.